 Series welcomes Tom Brady

 Major excitement came to Salem State on May 7 with the appearance of New England Patriots quarterback Tom Brady as our guest speaker for the Salem State Series.
 The event sold out in less than half an hour; media called from across the country and around the world, hoping to secure one of only 20 available press passes; and a capacity crowd of 4,000 was enthralled by Mister Brady and his interviewer, renowned sports journalist Jim Gray.

 The big winner was our own university, for Salem State was front and center in TV and radio broadcasts throughout America, and mentioned prominently in newspapers from The New York Times to the Merced Sun-Star to papers in Denmark and elsewhere in Europe.

 If you or someone you know is thinking of applying to Salem State or transferring in from another institution, may we suggest you consider visiting the campus at some point over the summer?
 It’s a wonderful opportunity to tour our campus, learn about the academic and extracurricular programs available and explore historic Salem and surrounding sites with your families.

-Summer campus tours are offered from June 2 through August 15.
+Summer campus tours are offered through August 15.
 All tours are led by student ambassadors, who will answer your questions about what it’s like to be a student at Salem State University.
 Tours leave from the admissions office, located in the Enterprise Center on Central Campus, 71 Loring Avenue.

 Patricia Maguire Meservey